mariomazzaferro/cryptoPrompts/README.md

 ## Overview

-The millions of <a href="https://www.reddit.com/r/WritingPrompts/">Writing Prompts</a>' users post their Prompts and comments (Branches) on reddit with no effective way to profit from their creative work.
-They are using reddit simply as a training ground for their writing skills, a cooperative hub for feedbacks and motivation.
+The millions of <a href="https://www.reddit.com/r/WritingPrompts/">Writing Prompts</a>' users post their Prompts and comments (Branches) on Reddit with no practical way to profit from their creative work.
+They are using Reddit simply as a training ground for their writing skills, a cooperative hub for feedback and motivation.

 With that in mind, Crypto Prompts aims to: